SAP-samples/ui5-typescript-helloworld/step-by-step.md

 This means the complete TypeScript build setup is now done!

-### 7. Complete the App Code
+## 7. Complete the App Code

 To extend the now-complete TypeScript setup into a complete app development setup in the rest of this tutorial, we need a complete and runnable app.

 Please copy the entire content of this repository's [webapp](webapp) directory (you can [download the entire repository from here as zip file](../../archive/refs/heads/main.zip)) into your local project's `webapp` directory.
 Make sure to also replace the dummy `Component.ts` file we have used so far and delete the `webapp/test` folder for the time being!
+The tests will be explained further down.

 Alternatively, you could of course also develop your own UI5 app in TypeScript within the `webapp` folder.

-### 8. Set Up Live Reload for Easier Development (Optional)
+## 8. Set Up Live Reload for Easier Development (Optional)

 Making the browser reload the app automatically when you modify the sources you only need to add the [`livereload`](https://www.npmjs.com/package/ui5-middleware-livereload) middleware.
 This middleware checks for any changes in the `webapp` folder and causes the browser to reload when such a change is detected.